GenericMappingTools/gmt/MAINTENANCE.md

 8. `draft-release.yml` (Drafts the next release notes)

-  This workflow is run to update the next releases notes as Pull Requests are merged into the *master* branch.
+   This workflow is run to draft the next release notes when new tags are made.
+It downloads GMT tarballs, macOS bundle and Windows installers from the GMT FTP server, calculate their sha256sums and save into `gmt-X.Y.Z-checksums.txt`, draft the release notes, and uploads them as release assets.
+Maintainers still need to review the draft release notes and click the "publish" button.

 9. `lint-checker.yml` (Run cppchecks)